rupin-r/Digital-Design-Portfolio/README.md

 This folder contains research done during undergrad in creating a haptic reality system on an Altera FPGA with a PCB of 256 ultrasonic emitters.

+It is separated into four parts:

+the Verilog code for the FPGA including phase alignment and UART receiving,

+the ESP32 code for receiving WiFi transmissions from the Quest 2 and sending through UART to the FPGA,

+the python code for determining phase offset for point or multi-point convergence,

+and the Unity code for visualization and hand tracking.

 **Limited Autonomous Vehicle**

+This folder contains code for a Nucleo L4R5ZI (stm32) board with instructions in assembling and running a small autonomous vehicle with short range infrared object detection.
+It has a limited range and a grid coordinate system for movement and autonomy.

+Key parts of this project include:

+An I2C LCD,

+a serial dot display,

+two PWM motors,

+and a really bad IR sensor.

 **Other**

+The "Other" folder refers to all work completed outside of academics, but still within college.
+For now, this only includes a Unity game jam done during my time at University at Buffalo.

 **Tiva DDR Assembly**

+This folder contains the assembly implementation of Dance Dance Revolution with 32x32 bit character displays in terminal and high speed refresh rate.

+Due to the large output stream for display, this code features many optimizations for extremely fast processing in order to reduce lag to the minimum possible.

+Other features of this project include:

+Assembly setup of an onboard ADC for input processing of "pad" steps,

+Arduino and Processing code for music compatibility with the TIVA processor,

+and replacement input keys of WASD instead of button peripherals.

 **Teaching Assistant Work**